Many people have misconceptions as to what child support and maintenance are these days and how they’re calculated.

 If the threshold requirements are met, then there are guidelines that apply to establish how much maintenance is to be paid and how many years maintenance should be paid.
 The judge will decide, based on current and applicable state statutes, whether maintenance will be for a fixed term or for an indefinite period of time.
 The judge may decide to grant reviewable maintenance or may reserve the issue of maintenance altogether, to be revisited at a future date.

 Knowledge is power, and the more you know as you begin the divorce process, the better off you will be.
-At Diamond Divorce Law, we can assist you with your dissolution of marriage and all the complications that come with it.
-Contact us today if you’d like to schedule a free initial consultation.
+At Diamond Legal, we can assist you with your dissolution of marriage and all the complications that come with it.
+Contact us today if you’d like to schedule your initial consultation.

 DISCLAIMER: Any information contained herein is solely for informational purposes.
 While it is important that you educate yourself, nothing herein should be construed as legal advice or create an attorney-client relationship.
 For specific questions, we urge you to contact a local attorney for advice pertaining to your specific legal needs.